 The National Fraud Initiative (NFI) is a biennial data-matching exercise that helps detect and prevent fraud and overpayments from the public purse across the UK.

 The NFI matches data across organisations and systems to help public bodies identify fraud and overpayments.
 Since its commencement in 1996, NFI exercises have resulted in the detection and prevention of more than £35.4 million of fraud and overpayments in Wales and £1.69 billion across the UK.

-The NFI 2014-15, resulted in the detection and prevention of overpayments worth £4.4 million.
+The NFI 2016-17, resulted in the detection and prevention of overpayments worth £5.4 million in Wales.

-Forty two Welsh public sector bodies took part in the exercise, including local authorities, police authorities, fire authorities, NHS bodies, the Welsh Government, Cardiff University, the Wales Audit Office and other public sector auditors.
+Forty-eight Welsh public sector bodies took part in the exercise, including local authorities, police forces fire authorities, NHS bodies, the Welsh Government, the Wales Audit Office and some housing associations and Welsh government sponsored bodies.

 How can my organisation get involved?

 If you are interested and want to find out more please email firstname.lastname@example.org.